 On Friday April 6th we are providing a free Lunch & Learn for local nonprofit leaders.
 Attorney John Roth will explain win-win strategies for local charities and their donors, including easy-to-understand planned giving opportunities that complement annual fundraising programs.
 As requested by participants last year, there will be a guided networking session to build communication and partnership.
 Our goal is to giveback to our community by providing local nonprofits tools to better fundraise and in-turn serve our community.
+Registration is now closed.

 WHO'S INVITED: Local nonprofit Executive Directors, Development Directors, or other organization leader (limit 1 representative per nonprofit organization)

 WHAT'S HAPPENING: 2 Learning Sessions & Lunch by Pau Pizza